Scout24/cbas/README.rst

 Config-File
 ===========

 ``cbas`` is equipped with a powerful configuration mechanism.
-All revelvant parameters that can be supplied on the command-line can also be supplied in the config-file, for example:
+All relevant parameters that can be supplied on the command-line can also be supplied in the config-file, for example: